According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Consumers indeed take to the internet for reviews before buying a beauty product.
 But what if there was a way to take things up a notch and make those reviews readily available in-store?
 At a time when consumers would need it most?

-Having a QR Code on your beauty product that, upon scanning, takes consumers to the online reviews of that specific product adds value to the retail experience.
+Having a QR Code on beauty products that, upon scanning, takes consumers to the online reviews of that specific product adds value to the retail experience.

 It also rids consumers of the hassle where they need to search for the product online, navigate to the website, and read the reviews.